-- Coherence: describes the amount of in-phase components of two signals at a specific frequency (Rosenberg et al., 1989). - Imaginary Part of Coherency: excludes coherent sources with zero phase lag and therefore reduces the effect of field spread due to volume conduction (Nolte et al., 2004). - Phase Locking Value: is the average of phase angle difference between both signals over time at a specific frequency (Lachaux et al., 1999). - Granger Causality: states that if past values of time series y(t) contains information that helps in the prediction of time series x(t), then y(t) is said to cause x(t) (Granger, 1969; Geweke, 1982). - Partial Directed Coherence: measure that only shows the direct interrelations between the signals (Baccala and Sameshima, 2001). - Directed Transfer Function: was introduced to reveal indirect information transfer between signals (Kaminski and Blinowska, 1991).
+- Coherence: describes the amount of in-phase components of two signals at a specific frequency (Rosenberg et al., 1989). - Imaginary Part of Coherency: excludes coherent sources with zero phase lag and therefore reduces the effect of field spread due to volume conduction (Nolte et al., 2004). - Phase Locking Value: is the average of phase angle difference between both signals over time at a specific frequency (Lachaux et al., 1999). - Phase Lag Index: measures the asymmetry of the distribution of phase differences between two signals and is less sensitive to volume conduction effects and reference electrode issues (Stam et al., 2007). - Weighted Phase Lag Index: is an extension of the PLI in which phase differences between two signals are weighted by the magnitude of the imaginary component of the cross-spectrum (Vinck et al., 2011). - Directed Phase Lag Index: is an extension of the PLI in which the direction of information flow can be determined (Stam and van Straaten, 2012). - Granger Causality: states that if past values of time series y(t) contains information that helps in the prediction of time series x(t), then y(t) is said to cause x(t) (Granger, 1969; Geweke, 1982). - Partial Directed Coherence: measure that only shows the direct interrelations between the signals (Baccala and Sameshima, 2001). - Directed Transfer Function: was introduced to reveal indirect information transfer between signals (Kaminski and Blinowska, 1991).

-For more details about each connectivity analysis method please refer to chapter 9 or to the original research papers mentioned for each method.
+For more details about each connectivity analysis method please refer to chapter 5 or to the original research papers mentioned for each method.

-15.2.
+11.2.
 Load data